samueleleone/ludwiz/README.md

 Dice roller, spellbook and weapon finder bot for Discord during D&D session written in py, with results in italian language.

-Thanks to clockers and Frusco to give me their database with spells D&D 5E, i have added to his sql weapons db with two new procedures.
+Thanks to clockers and Frusco to give me their database with spells D&D 5E and their Spellbook class, i have added weapons in db with two new procedures.
 Here link to their original project: https://github.com/FSBots/Spellbook

 ## Version 0.1